Also Known As:

 P.O.
 Box 16595-365, Tehran, Iran

-In April 2005, according to the U.S. Department of the Treasury, purchased a state-of-the-art crane, probably intended for Iran's Shahab missile program; reportedly ordered and paid some 600,000 euros for the crane, an LTM 1100-5.1 crane from the German firm Liebherr, which left Hamburg aboard a Bahaman flagged freighter named Hual Africa.
+In April 2005, according to the U.S. Department of the Treasury, purchased a state-of-the-art crane that was "probably intended for use in Iran's Shahab missile program"; reportedly ordered and paid 600,000 euros for the crane, an LTM 1100-5.1 crane from the German firm Liebherr, which left Hamburg aboard a Bahaman-flagged freighter named Hual Africa.